William says ‘it’s good to get emotional’, during visit to mental health project

 The Duke of Cambridge has said it is “good to get emotional”, as he met participants of a mental health project.

-During a visit to Hearts FC’s Tynecastle Stadium in Edinburgh on Thursday, William spoke with men involved in The Changing Room – an initiative set up by the Scottish Association for Mental Health (SAMH) in partnership with football teams across Scotland.
+During a visit to Hearts FC’s Tynecastle Stadium in Edinburgh on Thursday, William spoke with men involved in The Changing Room – an initiative set up by the Scottish Association for Mental Health (SAMH) in partnership with football teams across Scotland, as part of Mental Health Awareness Week from May 9 – May 15.

 The project aims to bring men together through football to tackle mental health.